mesosphere/dcos-commons/docs/pages/yaml-reference.md

       It's worth noting that port reservations in DC/OS are technically honor-system at the moment.
 However, you should still reserve all the ports you intend to use.
 This is to ensure that Mesos doesn't place your task on a machine where a port you need is already occupied.
 You must give Mesos enough information to find a place where all your required ports are available.

   * `ipc-mode`
     IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
-Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack
+Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.

     Specifies the ipc mode to run pod in.
 PRIVATE and SHARE_PARENT are valid values.

-    PRIVATE: Private shared memory directory
+    PRIVATE: Private shared memory directory.

-    SHARE_PARENT: Shared memory directory is shared with parent executor
+    SHARE_PARENT: Shared memory directory is shared with parent executor.

   * `shm-size`